Hluhluwe-Imfolozi & St Lucia

 The region provides habitat for many species not found anywhere else in South Africa.
 Tropical stragglers, both marine and inland, are found every year, and include specials such as Crab Plover, Plain-backed Sunbird, Rosy-throated Longclaw and Livingstone's Turaco.

 Ndumo and Tembe are world renowned birding destinations and are among the better places to view the shy Sand Forest specials such as Pink-throated Twinspot, African Broadbill, Green Malkoha, Neergaard's Sunbird and Rudd's Apalis.
-Tembe is the only place in South Africa where Plain-backed Sunbird, Lemon-breasted Canary and Woodward’s Batis are seen regularly.
-Waterbirds such as Pygmy Goose and Lesser Jacana abound in the floodplain pans.
+Tembe is one of the few places in South Africa where Plain-backed Sunbird, Lemon-breasted Canary and Woodward’s Batis are seen regularly.
+Waterbirds such as African Pygmy Goose and Lesser Jacana abound in the floodplain pans.

 Kosi Bay, and the road to there, is an off-the-beaten-track spot with lots to offer.
 Mangroves, lala palm savannah, coastal dune forest and wetlands are the major habitats here, and birds such as Pel's Fishing Owl, Lemon-breasted Canary, Rosy-throated Longclaw and Black-throated Wattle-eye can be viewed.